rotundasoftware/steamer/README.md

 	session : [ 'userId', 'permissions' ]
 } );
 ```
 Boats can also contain "bulk cargo", which is data that is not in any named container.
-This data is simply passed through to the client without being transformed during stuffing.
+This data is simply passed through to the client directly.

 ```javascript
 req.ssData.add( {